Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/evidence-boundaries-and-adoption-limits/essay.md

 This entry is not yet a complete negative-case catalog.

-It is the series' current boundary statement: the place where supportable claims, open questions, and known documentation gaps are kept visible.
+It is the series boundary statement: the place where supportable claims, open questions, and known documentation gaps are kept visible.

 ## What current evidence supports